eisuke119/Research-Project/weekly_meetings/README.md

 ##### Who helped you this week?

 * Youtube videos on state space models
-* Meeting with Veronica last week
+* Meeting with Veronika last week

 ##### What did you achieve?